anishvedant/Tic-Tac-Toe/README.md

 ### How to Play

-The game opens with a splash screen and then displays the game board.Players take turns clicking on the grid to place their X or O.The game will automatically detect a win or draw and reset after displaying the result.
+The game opens with a splash screen and then displays the game board.
+Players take turns clicking on the grid to place their X or O. The game will automatically detect a win or draw and reset after displaying the result.

 ## Contributing